daniel-schroeder-dev/cwhq-python-email-series/emails/43__rounding-numbers.md

 print(bankers_round(2.6))  # 3
 ```

 Their algorithm works perfectly!
-They show this to a more experienced Pythonista who shakes their head and says: "You did well, but Python has a built-in function that will perform this task for you!"
+They show this to a more experienced Python programmer who shakes their head and says: "You did well, but Python has a built-in function that will perform this task for you!"
 Investigate the Python's [built-in functions](https://docs.python.org/3/library/functions.html) and see if you can find a way to replace `bankers_round()` with one of them!

 ## Answer